FEUP-LEIC-ES-2023-24/WaterXPTO/README.md

 ### Project Vision

-- "For environmentally conscious individuals who aim for a sustainable lifestyle.
+- For environmentally conscious individuals who aim for a sustainable lifestyle.
 WaterXPTO provides real-time monitoring, personalized insights, and actionable tips to reduce water consumption effortlessly.
 Track usage, receive tailored recommendations, and contribute to global conservation efforts with WaterXPTO.

 ### Functionalities